Dental Bonding vs. Veneers: Which One?

 When you want a solution for stubborn tooth stains or other related imperfections, it’s key that you take some time to think over your options.
 For instance, our Ann Arbor, MI, cosmetic dentists have a few available for patients dissatisfied with how their teeth appear in the mirror and around others.
 Two of those options are dental bonding and porcelain veneers.

-Here is a comparison of dental bonding and veneers so you can make an informed decision about your smile desires.
+Here is a comparison of tooth bonding and veneers so you can make an informed decision about your smile desires.

 When Deciding, It’s Important to Consider: